bspy.spline

 Parameters

-• with_respect_to (integer, optional): The number of the independent variable to integrate.
+- with_respect_to (integer, optional): The index of the independent variable to integrate.
 Default is zero.

 Returns